quapo/jenvcfg/README.md

 # jenvcfg

-Jenvcfg combines the conecpts of using a .env or a JSON file for configuration.
+Jenvcfg combines the concepts of using a .env and a JSON file for configuration.
 The config file is a JSON file (which allows comments) and is loaded into the [user environment (process.env)](https://nodejs.org/api/process.html#process_process_env) like a .env file.
-The JSON object gets flattened then each key is converted into constant case and asssigned to the [user environment (process.env)](https://nodejs.org/api/process.html#process_process_env).
+The JSON object gets flattened, then each key is converted into constant case and asssigned to the [user environment (process.env)](https://nodejs.org/api/process.html#process_process_env).

 ## Install
 To install jenvcfg execute the following command in your terminal